digital-work-lab/digital-work-lecture/05-remote-teams.md

 Breuer, C., Hüffmeier, J., & Hertel, G. (2016).
 Does trust matter more in virtual teams?
 A meta-analysis of trust and team effectiveness considering virtuality and documentation as moderators. _Journal of Applied Psychology_, _101_(8), 1151.

+Charalampous, M., Grant, C. A., Tramontano, C., & Michailidis, E. (2019).
+Systematically reviewing remote e-workers’ well-being at work: A multidimensional approach. _European Journal of Work and Organizational Psychology_, _28_(1), 51-73.

 Choudhury, P., Crowston, K., Dahlander, L., Minervini, M. S., & Raghuram, S. (2020).
 GitLab: work where you want, when you want. _Journal of Organization Design_, _9_, 1-17.

 De Wit, F. R., Greer, L. L., & Jehn, K. A. (2012).
 The paradox of intragroup conflict: a meta-analysis. _Journal of Applied Psychology_, _97_(2), 360.

 Gajendran, R. S., & Harrison, D. A. (2007).
 The good, the bad, and the unknown about telecommuting: meta-analysis of psychological mediators and individual consequences. _Journal of Applied Psychology_, _92_(6), 1524.

+Harker Martin, B., & MacDonnell, R. (2012).
+Is telework effective for organizations?
+A meta‐analysis of empirical research on perceptions of telework and organizational outcomes. _Management Research Review_, _35_(7), 602-616.

 Powell, A., Piccoli, B., and Ives, B. (2004) Virtual teams: a review of current literature and directions for future research. _The DATA BASE for Advances in Information Systems_, _35_ (1).